mrosseel/hackerspace-blueprint/6-guidelines.md

 ### Network/security

-* Just leave other people's stuff alone, don't post "*funny*" social network status updates on unattended logged in computers.
+* Just leave other people's stuff alone, don't post "funny" social network status updates on unattended logged in computers.
 * Don't sniff the network, no ssl-strip / rogue dhcp / random script-kiddo stuff.
 It's been done before.
 It's lame.
 * Don't congest the network with (legal) torrenting, just behave nicely, so we don't have to write an AUP.

+## How conflict gets resolved

+If a conflict gets out of hand the board will be forced to resolve the issue.

+* The board is the shepherd of the blueprint
+* In case of conflict the first approach is to let the group work it out, if this fails or takes too long the board can step in and resolve the issue

+Conflicts are inevitable in any group; the challenge is in resolving them.
+Unfortunately, there is no procedure that we can put in stone and guarantee that all conflicts are resolved to everybody's satisfaction.
+Instead, we have a simple rule: if you find yourself in a conflict, try to resolve it yourself.
+Perhaps you might have a Private Talk [insert link].
+If this fails, perhaps find a mediator to help you resolve it.

+However, if the conflict gets out of hand the board will be forced to resolve the issue.
+In this case, it must be a very serious issue indeed, and therefore the board will likely respond by temporarily banning one or both members involved, at their sole discretion.
+Obviously, this is not an outcome that anybody wants, so finding resolutions on your own will be key.